 Eggs Benedict is the best part of brunch.
 Soft, poached eggs over warm Canadian bacon, toasted English muffin, and topped with an easy, homemade Hollandaise sauce.
 Hollandaise is a rich, smooth, buttery sauce made with only 5 simple ingredients.
-Make this brunch classic this weekend!

 When I go to brunch somewhere, I almost always order the eggs benedict!
 There’s just something about a warm English muffin topped with savory Canadian bacon and a perfectly poached egg that I can’t resist.